ebootdpr/ebootdpr/README.md

 ## Background and Objectives
 I studied Electromecanics Engineering for two years, Professor Physics for three years, and Electronics Engineering for two years, abandoned them all for different reasons.
 I used to fix PCs.
 Then, last year, I decided to take a course on repairing phones, and tablets but the market didnt go well afterwards so I decided to take a 540 degrees and go study for Full Stack Developer at Henry bootcamp for 5 months.
 Fortunately, I had already learned the fundamentals of programming in C when I was 15 years old in high school, and I learned a little bit more in university at Electronics engineering, where I learned OOP in C++.
 In addition, I worked on some simple video game projects with Godot, Unity, and Unreal Engine.
 So most of the bootcamp was really easy for me, but still struggled with a lot of new concepts and technologies.

-Now I'm looking for a job that will challenge me to improve my programming and problem-solving abilities,
+Now I'm looking for a job that would challenge me to improve my programming and problem-solving abilities.

 My currently short timed objective is that I want to become the equivalent of a Software Engineer without actually doing the career by doing the free open courses available in Yale and MIT webpages.